michelleful/code-blog/_posts/2014-07-23-stressifier.markdown

 certain syllables in a word and de-emphasises others.
 That's (partly) why different languages have such distinctive rhythms.
 It's one of the first things we learn - studies of newborn babies have shown they can distinguish the prosody of their native language from that of other languages.
-Correspondingly, it's particularly difficult to acquire the prosody of another language.
+Correspondingly, it's particularly difficult to unlearn one's native prosody and relearn another.
+You can have the grammar down pat and the vocabulary of a native but still sound somehow "off".

+In some languages like Hungarian, the stress rule is simple - stress the first syllable.
+Other languages stress the second, or the final syllable, etc. In English, we're not quite so lucky.

 English has a particularly complex stress system.
+English mostly follows the Latin stress rule, which is dependent on the weight of a syllable - the amount of phonetic material packed into it.
+Stress is on the penultimate syllable if it ends with a consonant (is closed) or has a long vowel or diphthong, but retreats to the antepenultimate syllable otherwise.
+For example, "a.gen.da" is stressed on "gen" because it is closed.
+But in "as.pa.ra.gus", the penultimate syllable "ra" is short and so the antepenultimate syllable "pa" is stressed instead.
+But there are loads of exceptions.
+Two-syllable loanwords from French usually stress the second syllable in defiance of the Latin stress rule, e.g. "adult".
+Then there are words like "conflict" where the first syllable is stressed if it's being used as a noun and the second syllable is stressed if it's being used as a verb.

+What this all amounts to is that learners of English pretty much need to memorise the stress patterns of individual words.
-Primary stress usually falls on the antepenultimate syllable, but can also fall elsewhere.
-The verb "conflict" has stress on the second syllable, but the noun form "conflict" has stress on the initial syllable.
-Redditor enthusiastOfRustMayb's idea was to visually illustrate which syllable carries primary stress.
+Redditor enthusiastOfRustMayb's idea was to assist this process by visually illustrate which syllable carries primary stress.
 This would be rather annoying to do manually, so I thought I'd whip together a webapp that did the heavy lifting.